kdoore/CS2335-Gitbook/getting-started-v2.md

 2. Add .png files to your Unity project by dragging each file into the textures folder in your project / assets window.
 3. When you select an image in your assets folder, the Inspector should show that the **texture-type is Sprite \(2D and UI\)**

-#### 2D Sprite GameObject - Player:
+####Create a 2D Sprite GameObject - Player:

 Select **GameObject** in the top menu, select: **GameObject &gt; 2D Object &gt; Sprite,** this should add a new item in the **Hierarchy panel**.
 Select this new gameObject in the Hierarchy Panel,  the **Inspector panel** should show the details of this new gameObject, **rename** the gameObject by typing the 'Player' into the top textbox in the Inspector panel.
 To **select a sprite** image \(from the assets tab\) to associate with this new 2D object, you will select/press the small circle icon to the right of the Sprite Renderer Component's **Sprite** field.
 This will create a new pop-up window that shows all possible items in the assets that can be selected as the sprite to be rendered.

 ![](/assets/SelectSpriteImg.png)

 ###Physics2D
+The Physics2D Engine manages movement and collisions for 2D gameObjects.
+We'll add Rigidbody2D for gameObjects that need to move in a scene.
+We'll add Collider2D components to give gameObjects a physical boundry for collisions with other gameObjects.

 ###RigidBody2D
-This component
+This component puts a gameObject's movement under control of the Physics2D engine.
+The gameObject's movement should be managed using Physics2D methods which can add forces to the object, change the velocity, etc.  The Physics2D engine should be used to determine a moving gameObject's changing position values.
+In contrast, moving a gameObject by changing the transform position values is not recommended.
+The Rigidbody2D component manages movement of the gameObject's colliders in an optimized manner.
+**Any gameObject that will be moving in a scene should have a Rigidbody2D component. **

 ####Collider2D Components
 This component gives sprites a physical presence, it gives them a collision boundary, it allows for collision interactions with other gameObjects that also have Collider2D component.
+GameObjects that will have any movement during gameplay should have an attached Rigidbody2D component which also manages movement of the object's Collider2D's.

 * **IsTrigger** - when checking this checkbox: then this collider **will not display** collision interaction behavior, but it will cause the **OnTriggerEnter2D** event to be exectued.
 This is often used for sensing movement into zones, or for for objects that will be destroyed.